LucasPB710/EdnaldoPP/README.md

 ![](Gifs/gif2.gif)

+# HOW TO USE (For the repl.it jam)

+You can create a file with any extension that you want, you can find sample files in the folders Arquivos, or in Arquivos/Windows, you will find some .epp or .edl files, if you want to know what each command does: [commands](Comands.md)

 # Lista com os comandos de EdnaldoPP:

 (voce nao precisa ficar indo ao final do readme, no arquivo abaixo tem exemplos melhores")